Zuo Guangdou: Against Wei Zhongxian

 On 25 April 1625, Wei Zhongxian countered with false accusations.
 He stated that six members of the Donglin faction, including Yang Lian and Zuo Guangdou, had excepted bribes from Xiong Tingbi.
 The Wei faction tortured Donglin faction's Wang Wenyan into admitting that they had accepted bribes.
 Wei ruled that Yang Lian and Zuo Guangdou had twenty thousand stolen goods while Wei Dazhong had three thousand.
 This led to the imprisonment of Yang, Zuo, and four other members of the Donglin faction.
 They suffered five days of continuous torture.
 Shi Kefa, a disciple of Zuo, sneaked into the prison to visit his master.
 He said Zuo "was no longer in human form."
-Eventually, all six of them died by the tortured, with Zuo dying on 26 August 1625.
+Eventually, all six of them died due to the torture, with Zuo dying on 26 August 1625.